 In this paper, we arrive at Split Cycle (defined formally in Section \ref{SCsection}) by another route.
 We propose six general axioms concerning when one candidate should defeat another in a democratic election involving two or more candidates (Section \ref{AxiomsSection}).
-Five of the axioms are widely satisfied by proposed voting procedures.
+Five of the axioms are widely satisfied by known voting procedures.
 The sixth axiom is a weakening of Kenneth Arrow's famous condition of the Independence of Irrelevant Alternatives (IIA) (\citealt{Arrow1963}).
 We call this weakening Coherent IIA.
+Arrow's IIA states that if in two elections, all voters rank candidate $x$ vs. candidate $y$ in the same way, then if $x$ defeats $y$ in the first election, $x$ must also defeat $y$ in the second election.
+Coherent IIA agrees provided that the second election does not involve greater \textit{incoherence} with respect to $x$ and $y$, in the sense of new majority cycles or stronger majority cycles involving $x$ and $y$.
+For if the second election involves greater incoherence, we may need to suspend the judgment that $x$ defeats $y$ that we could coherently accept in the first election.
+Both by itself and together with other axioms, Coherent IIA has a number of desirable consequences.
+Already by itself Coherent IIA rules out---as IIA does---a flip from $x$ defeating $y$ to $y$ defeating $x$ in two elections in which all voters rank $x$ vs. $y$ in the same way; and together with other natural axioms, Coherent IIA implies Majority Defeat.

-We prove that the five axioms plus Coherent IIA single out Split Cycle (Section \ref{CharSection}).
-In particular, our main result is that Split Cycle is the most resolute voting procedure satisfying the six axioms for democratic defeat.
+The first half of the paper culminates in a proof that the five axioms plus Coherent IIA single out Split Cycle (Section \ref{CharSection}).
+In particular, our main result is that Split Cycle provides the most resolute definition of defeat of any satisfying the six axioms for democratic defeat.